Nissan Oppama Plant Tour 日産自動車追浜工場

 A must for car lovers, see Japan's cutting-edge manufacturing in action

 Get an up-close look at the latest in car technology during a 90-minute tour of Nissan's Oppama plant, one of the country's largest plants.
-Gasoline- and electricity-powered vehicles are built at this sprawling facility.
+Electric and e-POWER-equipped vehicles are built at this sprawling facility.

-The tours are only available in Japanese, so interpreters may be necessary
+The tours are only available in Japanese, so interpreters are needed

-The tours are held twice a day in the morning and afternoon for between two and 20 visitors
+The tours are usually held twice a day in the morning and afternoon for individual and group visitors

 How to Get There